 Free sample questions.
 Corrected, explained...
 Advanced Operations > Section 1: Air law The pilot keeps his device in sight at all times without visual aid (for example, binoculars or video feed), without flying into clouds or fog, or behind trees, buildings or other (even partial) obstructions.
 This definition refers to:

+A visual flight.
+A non-visual flight.
 An automatic flight.
 A visual-line-of-sight flight.
-A non-visual flight.
-A visual flight.
 Explanation: Visual-line-of-sight (VLOS): 'Visual-line-of-sight' means keeping your device in sight at all times without visual aid (for example, binoculars or video feed).
 This means not flying into clouds or fog, or behind trees, buildings or other (even partial) obstructions.

 Basic Operations > Section 1: Air law 101-Interpretation (definitions).